jugda/jugda.github.io/_posts/2025/2025-03-25-xz-the-day-the-internet-almost-died.md

 ### Speaker

-{% include speakerpic.html speakerpic=page.speakerpic2 %}

-_Haoyi Li_ graduated from MIT, has built infrastructure for high-growth companies like Dropbox and Databricks, and has been a major contributor to the open source community with over 10,000 stars on Github.
+{% include speakerinfo.html index=1 %} graduated from MIT, has built infrastructure for high-growth companies like Dropbox and Databricks, and has been a major contributor to the open source community with over 10,000 stars on Github.
 Haoyi has deep experience in the JVM and has used it professionally to build cloud infrastructure, distributed backend systems, programming languages, high-performance web applications, and much more.

 ## Sponsor